dannylee1020/interview-ai/README.md

 to spin up the server

 ## Testing
-- Install poetry and run `poetry install` in the root directory
+Install poetry and run `poetry install` in the root directory.

-- Initialize virtual environment by running `poetry shell`
+Initialize virtual environment by running `poetry shell`.

-- Run `test_ws.py` in the test directory to test websocket connection with the chat endpoint.
+Run `test_ws.py` in the test directory to test websocket connection with the chat endpoint.
 Messages between server and client will be logged to the console.